Skip to main content

 • Click Create Repository.
 Fibe creates the repo in Gitea and saves the Prop.

 The repo is owned by your Gitea user.
-You can push to it via HTTPS (Gitea credentials or PAT) or SSH (add a key to your Gitea profile).
+You can push to it via HTTPS using your Gitea credentials or access token.
+The built-in Gitea does not offer SSH access.

 Provisioning failures